Gerry Ortega: Initial arrests

 After a brief chase, police apprehended the alleged shooter, Marlon Recamata, who confessed to the crime at the Puerto Princesa Police Office.

 Recamata originally claimed that the motivation for the killing was simply robbery, but numerous parties including the Committee to Protect Journalists, the Asian Human Rights Commission, Puerto Princesa Mayor Edward Hagedorn, and ABS CBN's Bantay Kalikasan, through its head Gina Lopez, pointed out that this was unlikely, given the way the murder was conducted, the fact that Ortega did not present himself as someone likely to be worth robbing.
 Recamata also implicated three others in his statements: Rodolfo O. Edrad Jr., Dennis C. Aranas, and Armando R. Noel.
 Recamata pleaded guilty to murder charges on February 11, 2011.
 The case was heard at the Puerto Princesa trial court.
 He was convicted in 2016 and sentenced to reclusion perpetua (20 to 40 years in prison).

 A second suspect, Percival Lecias, was invited for questioning by the Puerto Princesa office of the National Bureau of Investigation (NBI) on January 25, 2011.

 Dennis Aranas was arrested in Coron, Palawan, three days after the assassination, on January 28, 2011.
 He also confessed to the crime at the Puerto Princesa Police Office.

 Edrad surrendered to Puerto Princesa Mayor Edward Hagedorn in Lucena, Quezon, on February 5, 2011, and Hagedorn brought him to the National Bureau of Investigation NBI headquarters in Manila.
 Armando Noel surrendered to the NBI at their Taft Avenue headquarters on February 10, 2011.
-Both Edrad and Noel Confessed to the crime before the NBI.
+Both Edrad and Noel confessed to the crime before the NBI.

 Another suspect, Edwin Arandia gave himself up on February 27, 2011, to Fr.
 Robert Reyes who accompanied him to the NBI.

 Further investigation

 The police found the .45 caliber pistol Recamata had allegedly used to kill Ortega in a trash bin along the road, where Recamata had thrown it while trying to escape.
 Upon examination, it was found to be registered to former Palawan provincial administrator Romeo M. Seratubias.
 A man named Arturo Regalado later surrendered to the authorities, claiming he had purchased the gun from Seratubias.

 In the confession he gave the NBI in Manila, Edrad implicated in Ortega's murder former Marinduque Governor Jose Antonio N. Carrion and former Palawan Governor Joel T. Reyes.
 Edrad said he was a former bodyguard to Carrion and Joel Reyes.
 Edrad also implicated former Coron, Palawan Mayor Mario T. Reyes Jr., and Arturo Regalado, the man who bought the gun from Atty.
 Seratubias.

-Governor Reyes later denied even having ever hired Edrad as a security aide, while Governor Carrion, who said Edrad was indeed a former security aide, denied ever talking to Edrad about any plot.
+Governor Reyes later denied having hired Edrad as a security aide, while Governor Carrion, who said Edrad was indeed a former security aide, denied ever talking to Edrad about any plot.